linode/docs/docs/applications/configuration-management/use-laravel-forge-to-automate-web-server-creation-on-a-linode/index.md

 1. Click on the **Install Repository** button.
 Forge will copy your source code to the server.
 When this finishes, visit your domain name in your browser, and you should see your site's contents.

 1. If your site deployment runs into any errors, a **Server Alerts** panel will appear.
-Click on the information button in this panel to review these errors in detail.
+Click on the information button in this panel to review the errors in detail.

     ![Server Alerts](server-alerts.png "The server alerts panel")

+1. Verify that your site displays your repository's latest changes by navigating to your site's URL.
+If you did not register a Domain, then navigate to your site's IP address.

 ### Quick Deploy